yomofo2s/itguruswiki/README.md

 # itguruswiki
+## Welcome to IT GURUs WikiPage
-Wiki Page for IT Gurusy
+Wiki Page for IT Gurus have fun